 If you suspect a developmental delay with speech, walking, eating or something else, talk to your pediatrician.

-Early intervention services help children have a better chance of achieving their full potential.
+Early intervention services help children have a better chance of reaching their full potential.
 The earlier the services begin, the better.
 More than 68% of children who received early intervention services in Maryland were in general education classes by third grade, according to Maryland Infants and Toddlers.

 Maryland Infants and Toddlers